jotavare/jotavare.github.io/docs/x86_assembly_nasm/files/opening_and_reading_files.md

 ```

 {: .important-title}
-Since we now know the file descriptor (in this case `3`), we can read from the file using the `read` system call.
+Since I now know the file descriptor from the previous example (`3`), I can now read from the file using the `read` system call.

-So, we need the following information to `read` from a file:
+So, I need the following information to `read` from a file:
 - `read` system call requires `eax` to be set to `3`;
 - It takes the **file descriptor** on `ebx` as an `int`;
 - I will need a **buffer** to store the data read from the file;